Image credit: Wikimedia Commons

 And what better way to make a story more terrifying than to have children dealing with an unknown and unseen enemy?

 With the disappearance of certain key characters came the discussion between the kids and their science teacher about the possible existence of another dimension, which was theorized in a way that was almost believable.
 Even though it’s completely fictional, the theory of the ‘upside down‘ opens up a conversation about metaphysical powers and principalities that are beyond our comprehension.

 What if there is another dimension within our midst?
 What if these real-life ‘stranger things’ are either waiting for us to be discovered, or meant to remain a mystery never to be tampered with?
 Stranger Things seems to have reignited an interest in the mysteries of the unseen?
 In a religious sense, I believe that’s an accurate way to describe the spiritual world.

-In my opinion, nothing is more terrifying than having innocent adolescence face against a source of evil that cannot be seen or negotiated with, but it comes without saying that nobody needs to face the darkness alone.
+In my opinion, nothing is more terrifying than having innocent adolescence face against a source of evil that cannot be seen or negotiated with, but it comes without saying that nobody needs to face that darkness alone.